-The Standard Schnauzer can live in an apartment as it can get most of her exercise needs indoors.
-They are very protective dogs and should be socialized to people, pets and situations when young.
+The Standard Schnauzer can live in an apartment as it can get most of its exercise needs indoors.
+They are very protective dogs and should be socialized to people, pets, and situations when young.
 They generally get along with other dogs and pets but again should be socialized.
 They are said to do well with older children.
 As a reminder, never leave a child unsupervised with a puppy or dog.

 Approximate Adult Size.
 The approximate adult size (two years old or older) of the male Standard Schnauzer is 18 to 20 inches to the withers (highest point of the shoulder) and 30 to 45 pounds.
 The female ranges from 17 to 19 inches to the withers and 30 to 40 pounds.

-*Grooming.
+Grooming.
 The Standard Schnauzer has a double coat.
-The under coat is soft and thick.
-The outer coat is thick and wiry and hard.
+The undercoat is soft and thick.
+The outer coat is thick and wiry, and hard.
 She should be brushed regularly.
-Brushing will help her maintain a clean and healthy coat, avoid mats, help you keep a closer eye on her health and strengthen your emotional bond with her.
+Brushing will help her maintain a clean and healthy coat, avoid mats, help you keep a closer eye on her health, and strengthen your emotional bond with her.
 Her beard should also be cleaned off after every meal.

-Her toenails may need to be examined for growth and clipped regularly.
+Its toenails may need to be examined for growth and clipped regularly.
 The toenails of the rear feet grow slower than the toenails of the front feet.

-*Life Span.
-The Standard Schnauzer can live between 12 and 14 years with proper nutrition, medical care and excellent living conditions.
+Life Span.
+The Standard Schnauzer can live between 12 and 14 years with proper nutrition, medical care, and excellent living conditions.